 About the author

-Mukti Khaire is the Girish and Jaidev Reddy Professor of Practice at Cornell Tech, Johnson School of Management at Cornell University.
+Mukti Khaire is the Girish and Jaidev Reddy Professor of Practice at Cornell Tech and the Cornell SC Johnson College of Business.

 "Mukti Khaire's study illuminates how culture and commerce interact while it analyzes the ways that entrepreneurship—a word frequently misused in the creative industries—enables positive social change.
 An invaluable tool for artists, managers, producers—anyone who works in or with the creative sector."